 Yes, there can be various chemicals in your clothes, some of which are harmful.
 These include azo dyes, phthalates, heavy metals, PFCs, brominated and chlorinated flame retardants, chlorobenzenes, and organotin compounds.

 Azo dyes and phthalates - they are used for bright colours and cuddly prints, but can cause skin irritations and even be carcinogenic.

 Heavy metals (nickel, lead, cadmium, mercury) - they find their way into our clothes via prints or cheaply manufactured zippers.
 But they are toxins that harm our bodies and the environment.

 Per- and poly-fluorinated chemicals (PFC) - They are often found in water- and dirt-repellent outdoor clothing and can accumulate in human tissue and have a damaging effect on hormones.
 Thankfully there are brands with PFC-free outerwear like Tatonka, as well as natural textile impregnations that make your clothes water repellent.

 Brominated & chlorinated flame retardants - These substances are supposed to reduce the flammability of textiles, but they affect our hormonal balances, can be carcinogenic and damage the environment.

 Chlorobenzenes - used as solvents and can damage the central nervous system.

 Now that we've gotten past the negative, let's move on to the optimistic part!
-Luckily, there are a number of sustainability certificates that make it easy for you to find sustainable and toxin-free clothing.
+Luckily, there are a number of sustainability certificates that make it easy for you to find sustainable, eco-friendly clothing, and toxin-free organic materials.
 With them, you can be sure that your clothes are good to the environment and your health, and that no toxins were used in production.

 What sustainability certifications are there?